Heat Exchanger (G)

 Heat transfer surface area —

-effective surface area used in the heat transfer between the heat transfer medium and the wall
+the effective surface area used in heat transfer between the heat carrier and the wall

 Details

-Effective surface area used in heat transfer between the heat transfer medium and the wall.
-The effective surface area is the sum of the primary and secondary surface areas, the area where the wall is exposed to the fluid, and the fin area, if used.
-The fin surface area is usually calculated from the fin efficiency factor.
+The effective surface area used in heat transfer between the heat carrier and the wall.
+The effective surface area is the sum of the primary and secondary surface areas, the area on which the wall is exposed to the liquid, and the area of the ribs, if any.
+The surface area of the ribs is usually calculated by the efficiency coefficient of the ribs.

 |